AshwinGoyal180/python_system_monitor/README.md

         You can visualise in a way that you think is the best representation of this data.
 [Bonus] Do the installations of Elastic, Kibana, python application in docker.

+# This repositry contains :

+  1. Python code of the application.
+  2. Data model of Elasticsearch (in a text files, under export_files dir).
+  3. Screenshot of the dashboard in Kibana (under pictures dir)
+  4. JSON export of dashboard in Kibana (export_files dir)
+  5. The DockerCompose file for Kibana and ElasticSearch only

 ## Project Hierarchy